johnstonskj/johnstonskj.github.io/_posts/2019-09-01-Indonesia-Dive-Photos.md

 ![photo](/assets/img/diving/derawan-dive-09-fan-coral.jpg)

-Clown fish are crazy!
+Anemone fish are crazy!
 These little suckers are always on the move and anyone that gets that perfect photo of one in its anemone home deserves a drink.
-This wasn't the usual Nemo clownfish but super pretty (_macro 1/250 f4 ISO320_).
+This wasn't the usual Clown Anemonefish but a Pink Anemonefish _Amphiprion perideraion_ (_macro 1/250 f4 ISO320_).

 ![photo](/assets/img/diving/derawan-dive-10-clown-fish.jpg)